-OHFA will not issue a funding agreement for the OHTF Award until 1) Board approval, and 2) until OHFA's legal department has determined that all required due diligence has been submitted. submission of all required due diligence.
+OHFA will not issue a funding agreement for the OHTF Award until 1) Board approval, and 2) until OHFA's legal department has determined that all required due diligence has been submitted.
 Due Diligence shall be submitted before requesting a closing date, as described in the OHFA Loan Closing Procedures document on the OHFA Loan Closing webpage.
 All due diligence must be submitted in the form required by the due diligence checklist no later than 30 days prior to the estimated loan closing date.